 âMicrosoft and EY hope to implement the solution across all industry verticals which require licensing of intellectual property or assets.
 The two companies hope that the move to blockchain will streamline the process of paying royalties to the rightful copyright holders.âMoreover:

+âThe publishers and distributor partners will sign up on the blockchain platform and agree to business terms and conditions through a smart contract.
+When consumers buy their content online or from retail stores, the transactions will be recorded on the blockchain and royalty amount decided as per the smart contract.
+The publishers and distributors will have access to all relevant data.âYou can see more from Business Insider for yourself, here- http://uk.businessinsider.com/microsoft-ernst-young-blockchain-content-creators-gaming-2018-6 The pair believe that, although the project is still in an early phase, when it is complete, this network will process millions of transactions per day, making it one of the biggest ever blockchain networks.
 If anything, this acts as a great example of how blockchain technologies can be used for verification purposes.
 Under this guise, the blockchain will help to decreases instances of fraud and piracy, in turn, it will approve owner ship to those who access digital gaming content in an honest and legitimate way.
 Itâs hardly a new concept, but, with the driving forces of both Microsoft and EY behind it, this new network could become a bit of a celebrity in the blockchain world, should it happen to be rolled out successfully.
 Moreover, we could even expect EY to start to offer such services to more of their clients.
 As mentioned earlier, EYâs rivals are all over blockchain research at the moment, it was only a matter of time before EY joined the circus too.